 For traditionalists and myself, this method works the best and is the easiest way to do it.

-It is important to knot that E coli bacteria is found everywhere and is part of the normal ecology, however it becomes a problem when there is too much and when it ends up on our food.
+It is important to note that E-coli bacteria is found everywhere and is part of the normal ecology, however, it becomes a problem when there is too much and when it ends up on our food.
 Make sure you wash your vegetables and fruit thoroughly no matter what form of compost or compost tea you use in the end.

 Visit the Composting Tools page for more information on everything you need to create the best Compost and Compost Tea around!